Psycho-Oncology to Improve Cancer Patients' Lives

 Who Came Up with Psycho-Oncology?

 Psycho-oncology is quite new.
-In fact, its founder died just two years ago, before her work could get the attention it deserves.
+In fact, its founder died in 2017, before her work could get the attention it deserved.
 Jimmie C. Holland was the director of the Department of Psychiatry and Behavioral Sciences of the Memorial Sloan Kettering Cancer Center in New York.
 She was a great psychologist who was married to an important figure in the oncology world, Dr. James F. Holland.
 He’s a pioneer in the use of chemotherapy for cancer treatment.

 Jimmie Holland noticed the serious lack of knowledge in the medical world about what cancer patients experience emotionally.
 Doctors had little training in that area.
 Some even completely failed to report that their patients were suffering from serious depression.
 Doctor Holland decided to lay the foundation for psycho-oncology and created the American Psychosocial Oncology Society.
 She also founded the medical journal titled “Psycho-Oncology”.